 Complete with a flaky golden brown pie crust, juicy berry filling, and crunchy coarse sugar on top (optional but so good!!), these mini fruit galettes are a treat any time of year.
 But I especially love them as the weather heats up and we can take advantage of the season’s freshest flavors.

 Galettes are free-form pies.
 I like to call them “lazy pies” because there’s no complicated shaping involved.
 Just as delicious + awesome as pie, but there’s no weaving, crimping, trimming, or any of that meticulous business.
 (I know that’s appreciated.
 Galettes are easy!)
-I usually stick to full size galettes– like my Blueberry Peach Frangipane Galette or Salted Caramel Apple Galette— but smaller tarts have their benefits.
+I usually stick to full size galettes—like my Blueberry Peach Frangipane Galette, Strawberry Peach Galette, or Apple Galette—but smaller tarts have their benefits.
 I know you’ll happily agree!

 Why Make Mini Fruit Galettes?